 Evaluation of ICSE Class 10 Biology Practical Exam

-The assignments/project work are to be evaluated by the subject teacher and by an External Examiner.
+The assignments/project work is to be evaluated by the subject teacher and by an External Examiner.
 The Internal Examiner and the External Examiner will assess the assignments independently.

 |Marks Awarded||20 marks|